Island Hops, Coral Gardens and Undersea Grottoes

 Electricity, Phone and Internet Access

-Electricity in St. Vincent is 110/220volts, 60 cycles, so U.S. appliances and electronics do not need an adapter.
+Electricity in the British Virgin Islands is 110/220 volts, 60 cycles, so U.S. appliances and electronics do not need an adapter.
 The area code/country code for the British Virgin Islands is 284.
 Check with your service provider for long distance/roaming information and costs.
 WiFi is available at most resorts and some restaurants and bars.

 The water is safe to drink at most hotels, restaurants & bars.
 If you are staying in a villa, be sure to ask about the water supply.
 Bottled water is available in stores and restaurants.